-Since the EPWP incentive is structured as a conditional grant, it is subject to the provisions of the Division of Revenue Act.
-In order to ensure that the required financial accountability arrangements are in place, it is required that the accounting officer of the national transferring department (the Director-General of the Department of Public Works and Infrastructure) and the accounting officer of the receiving public body (the provincial Head of Department or City/Municipal Manager) sign an agreement which specifically deals with the stipulations, requirements, conditions and obligations of the EPWP Integrated Grant allocation, disbursement and spending).
+Since the EPWP Integrated Grants are structured as conditional grants, the grants are subject to the provisions of the Division of Revenue Act.
+In order to ensure that the required financial accountability arrangements are in place, it is required that the accounting officer of the national transferring department (the Director-General of the DPWI) and the accounting officer of the receiving public body (the provincial Head of Department or City/Municipal Manager) sign an agreement which specifically deals with the stipulations, requirements, conditions and obligations of the EPWP Integrated Grant allocation, disbursement and spending).